rqroz/django_image_gallery/README.md

 # django_image_gallery

-This is a web application written in Django used to serva as a basis for a collaborative wedding album web app.
+This is a web application written in Django used to serve as a basis for a collaborative wedding album web app.

 ## Getting Started